rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Return of ancient worldviews

-Ancient worldviews all share a basic presupposition: there is no objective knowable truth, reality is determined by the gods to which mankind is but a plaything.
+Ancient worldviews all share a basic presupposition: there is no objective knowable truth, and qreality is determined by the gods to which mankind is but a plaything.

 It was in this context that Judaism changed everything in the ancient world.
 The first innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.
 This was an outrageous claim.
 Ancient worldviews understood that man was nothing to the gods but at most idle amusement like a child playing with ants.

-The second innovation was a monotheistic God who was transcendent to creation, to the "gods" of worldly worship.
+The second innovation was a monotheistic God who was transcendent to creation, transcendent to the "gods" of worldly worship, and yet loves us and is knowable to us thru revelation.
-In fact, those "gods" turned out to be fallen spirits in the Jewish worldview.
+Those "gods" we worshipped turned out to be fallen spirits.
-And explicit in the Jewish worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).
+And explicit in this worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).
+This is why Israel was to be a nation of priests, a model for the rest of the world, a model of freeing ourselves fron the "gods" who held dominion over us.

-The modern enlightenment worldview attempted to maintain the Christian ethic but without Christ.
+The modern enlightenment worldview attempted to maintain these Judeo+Christian fruits but without God (without Christ).
 In our pride we wanted to dispense with God but keep the morality of being created in the image and likeness of God.
 Even today, hard-nosed atheists will often use a Christian ethic to criticize modern Christianity.
-Unfortunately, as we follow the nihilistic depredation of truth, we're left with moral relativism and a return of pre-Christian morality.
+Unfortunately, as we follow the nihilistic degradation of truth, we're left with moral relativism and a return of ancient morality.

 To be clear: there is no ancient pre-Jewish sources for universal human rights and dignity.
 There was caste systems, slavery, and oppression from "gods" and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

 The ancient pre-Christian world did not recognize any implicit value to human life.
 A person's value was was granted by the gods (the principalities that ruled over us), which meant that there can be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today.